16th Annual Meeting – Field Visits

 Women Transforming Sugarcane into Amazonian Sustainability

-On this route, participants will learn about an inspiring experience led by rural women who have managed to transform the traditional production of sugar cane into a model of intensification in the new forestry economy with territorial impact.
+On this route, participants learned about the inspiring experience of rural women who have managed to transform the traditional production of sugar cane into a sustainable commodity model at the territorial scale.

-The “La Patrona” initiative currently brings together 65 producer families in the municipalities of Belén de los Andaquíes, Albania and San José del Fragua, who for approximately six years have been consolidating a productive process that integrates cultivation, transformation and marketing of sugar cane derivatives.
+The “La Patrona” initiative currently brings together 65 producer families in the municipalities of Belén de los Andaquíes, Albania and San José del Fragua.
+For approximately six years, La Patrona has been consolidating a productive process that integrates cultivation, transformation and marketing of sugar cane derivatives.

 The experience begins on cattle farms that have incorporated sugarcane cultivation as a productive diversification strategy, moving towards more sustainable practices.
-Subsequently, the production is collected and processed collectively in the La Reforma village, in Belén de los Andaquíes, where the field visit will take place.
+Subsequently, the production is collected and processed in La Reforma village in Belén de los Andaquíes, where the field visit occurred.

 • Establishment and management of the crop